Star Trek: Beyond the Final Frontier

 Bob Dixon was the director of SETI at Ohio State University radio telescope.

-Now, since the Wow! signal appeared to be unnatural and no known human cause for it could be found, it was suspected that it could have come from a technological alien civilisation.
+Now, since the Wow! signal appeared to be unnatural and no known human cause for it could be found, it was suspected that it could have come from a technological alien civilization.

-It was decided to go back to the region in space were the signal had come to see if it could be found again.
-The scientific method calls for reproducibility of any experiment or result.
+It was decided to go back to the region in space where the signal had come to see if it could be found again.
+The scientific method calls for the reproducibility of any experiment or result.

-Weeks turned to months, and years into decades as astronomers from all over the world searched the region in space were the Wow! signal had been detected.
+Weeks turned to months, and years into decades as astronomers from all over the world searched the region in space where the Wow! signal had been detected.

 The Wow! signal was never found again.